 - Undercorrections.
 If the laser removes too little tissue from your eye, you won't get the clearer vision results you were hoping for.
 Undercorrections are more common for people who are nearsighted.
 You may need another LASIK procedure within a year to remove more tissue.

 - Overcorrections.
 It's also possible that the laser will remove too much tissue from your eye.
 Overcorrections may be more difficult to fix than undercorrections.

 - Astigmatism.
 Astigmatism can be caused by uneven tissue removal.
-It may require additional surgery, glasses or contact lenses.
+It may require another surgery, glasses or contact lenses.

 Conditions that increase risks

-- Unstable vision due to medications, hormonal changes, pregnancy, breast-feeding or age
+- Recent changes in vision due to medicines, hormonal changes, pregnancy, breastfeeding or age.

-- Have age-related eye changes that cause you to have less-clear vision (presbyopia)
+- Have age-related eye changes that cause vision to be less clear.

 If you're considering LASIK surgery, talk to your doctor about your questions and concerns.
-He or she can explain how the surgery might benefit you and help put the risks in perspective.
-Your doctor will discuss with you whether you're a candidate for the procedure.
+Your doctor will discuss whether you're a candidate for the procedure or other similar procedures.